 Because of this, many college applicants become fixated on numbers.

-They will want to only apply to the highest-ranked school and base their final decision on which one is “higher.”
+They will want to only apply to the highest-ranked school and base their final decision on which one is “prestigious.”

 We urge you to avoid doing this and shift your focus to consider your personal life and learning style.

 These are two influential, often-overlooked factors in determining a successful and enjoyable college career.